PoisotLab/ms_networkary_classifiers/README.md

 the question of model evaluation, is low prevalence an issue for *training* or *testing*, and can we remedy it?
 Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.*
-@Branco2015SurPre] hard to apply, which indicators can be optimized by sacrificing least amount of positive interaction data?
+@Branco2015SurPre] hard to apply, which measures of model performance can be optimized by sacrificing least amount of positive interaction data?

+A preliminary question is to examin the baseline performance of these measures, *i.e.* the values they would take on hypothetical networks based on a classifier that has no-skill.
 It may sound counter-intuitive to care so deeply about how good a classifier with no-skill is, as by definition, is has no skill.
 The necessity of this exercise has its roots in the paradox of accuracy: when the desired class ("two species interact") is rare, a model that gets less ecologically performant by only predicting the opposite class ("these two species do not interact") sees its accuracy increase; because most of the guesses have "these two species do not interact" as a correct answer, a model that never predicts interactions would be right an overwhelming majority of the time; it would also be utterly useless.
 Herein lies the core challenge of predicting species interactions: the extreme imbalance between classes makes the training of predictive models difficult, and their validation even more so as we do not reliably know which negatives are true.
 The connectance (the proportion of realized interactions, usually the number of interactions divided by the number of species pairs) of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin], and therefore being increasingly difficult to predict.

 # A primer on binary classifier evaluation

-Binary classifiers, which it to say, machine learning algorithms whose answer is a categorical value, are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false positive/negative hits.
+Binary classifiers, which it to say, machine learning algorithms whose answer is a binary value, are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false positive/negative hits.
 A confusion matrix is laid out as

 $$\begin{pmatrix}
     \text{tp} & \text{fp} \\
     \text{fn} & \text{tn}
 \end{pmatrix} \,.$$

 In this matrix, tp is the number of times the model predicts an interaction that exists in the network (true positive), fp is the number of times the model predicts an interaction that does not exist in the network (false positive), fn is the number of times the model fails to predict an interaction that actually exists in the network (false negatives), and tn is the number of times the model correctly predicts that an interaction does not exist (true negatives).
 From these values, we can derive a number of measures of model performance [see
 @Strydom2021RoaPre for a review of their interpretation in the context of networks].
 At a coarse scale, a classifier is *accurate* when the trace of the matrix divided by the sum of the matrix is close to 1, with other measures informing us on how the predictions fail.

+A lot of binary classifiers are built by using a regressor (whose task is to guess the value of the interaction, and can therefore return a value considered to be a pseudo-probability); in this case, the optimal value below which predictions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC or the PR curve.
+The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier, and the ideal threshold is the point on these curves that minimizes the tradeoff represented in these curves.
+@Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data; on the contrary, the PR-AUC is able to identify classifiers that are less able to detect positive interactions correctly, with the additional advantage of having a baseline value equal to prevalence.
+Therefore, it is important to assess whether these two measures return different results when applied to ecological network prediction.
+The ROC curve is defined by the false positive rate on the $x$ axis, and the true positive rate on the
+$y$ axis, and the PR curve is defined by the true positive rate on the $x$ axis, and the positive predictive value on the $y$ axis.

 There is an immense diversity of measures to evaluate the performance of classification tasks [@Ferri2009ExpCom].
 Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea].
 The choice of metrics with relevance to class-imbalanced problems is fundamental, because as
 @Japkowicz2013AssMet unambiguously concluded, "relatively robust procedures used for unskewed data can break down miserably when the data is skewed".
+Following
-Following @Japkowicz2013AssMet, we focus on two ranking metrics (the areas under the Receiver Operating Characteristic and Precision Recall curves), and three threshold metrics ($\kappa$, informedness, and MCC; we will briefly discuss $F_1$ but show early on that it has undesirable properties).
+@Japkowicz2013AssMet, we focus on two ranking metrics (the areas under the Receiver Operating Characteristic and Precision Recall curves), and three threshold metrics ($\kappa$, informedness, and MCC; we will briefly discuss
+$F_1$ but show early on that it has undesirable properties).

 The $\kappa$ measure [@Landis1977MeaObs] establishes the extent to which two observers (the network and the prediction) agree, and is measured as